EnochPoon/Python-Course/01_intro/README.md

-# Lesson 1: Variables, and Output
+# Lesson 1: Variables and Output

 ## Table of Contents
   - [A few vocabulary terms you should know](#a-few-vocabulary-terms-you-should-know)